-(c) IMPLEMENTATION.-The system of pre-departure quarantine protocols to be established under subsection (a) shall not be implemented until funds are specifically appropriated for that purpose. (d) AUTHORIZATION OF APPROPRIATIONS.-There is authorized
+(c) IMPLEMENTATION.-The system of pre-departure quarantine protocols to be established under subsection (a) shall not be implemented until funds are specifically appropriated for that purpose.

-(a) ADMONIZATION OF AFFROMATIONS.-There is authorized to be appropriated to carry out this section the following amounts: (1) To the Secretary of Agriculture, not more than \$3,000,000 for each of the fiscal years 2006 through 2010.
+(d) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to carry out this section the following amounts:

+(1) To the Secretary of Agriculture, not more than \$3,000,000 for each of the fiscal years 2006 through 2010.
 (2) To the Secretary of the Interior, not more than \$1,000,000 for each of the fiscal years 2006 through 2010.